YBBBB-C/ASMLclassification/README.md

 # ASMLclassification
-##if you are grader,pls ignore the readme, this is for personal project showing use.
+## If you are a grader, pls ignore the readme, this is for personal use.

 This analysis aimed to help the bank predict whether a customer would accept a personal loan by analysing various customer data points.
 The dataset contained multiple factors, such as